nishypenguin/QuantBacktest/README.md

 Neutral: No position is taken.

 4. Intraday Strategy (1-Minute Bars)
 Designed for short-term traders, this strategy operates on 1-minute bars.
 It combines VWAP, RSI, and news sentiment to make real-time decisions.
+(In the works)

 ---

-## Customization
+## Customisation

 Adjust Technical Indicators:
 Modify RSI windows, ADX thresholds, VWAP configurations in strategy.py to test different parameter values, or AI prompts.